dhclark18/analyzarr/README.md

 - Supports real-time directory watching.
 - Ability to only scan specific series and seasons.
 - Fuzzy matching to determine if episode titles match expected title.
-- Customizable END_MARKERS to help improve accuracy.
-Highly recommend adding a few extra words that commonly come right after the episode titles but cannot be named or hard coded for various reasons.
 - Purge button to remove deleted episodes or series from the database.

 ## Requirements